Vertafelungen/vertaefelungen/en/public/products/oil-paints/oil-tung/toel.md

 For interior and exterior use.

-Â

 TUNG wood oil varnish dries significantly faster and harder than a linseed oil varnish.
 The surface is initially matt glossy.
 It is used as a finishing varnish on linseed oil primers, as it swells less with water and has better UV resistance than a linseed oil varnish.
 It is very suitable for maintaining all types of hardwoods.
 The formerly well-known Eburit hard drying oil is based on the same ingredients as our wood oil varnish.

 ## Technische Daten

-- Referenz: TÃL
+- Referenz: TÖL
 - Preis: 22,69 €
 - Verfügbar: 1
-- Kategorie: Artikel, LeinÃ¶l, TungÃ¶l, Balsam
+- Kategorie: Artikel, Leinöl, Tungöl, Balsam
 - Sortierung: nan

 ## Varianten